If you’re serious about embedded systems, the right tools don’t just make your work easier — they save hours of debugging and prevent costly mistakes.

 9. Passive components:

-Passive components such as resistor, capacitors, inductors etc. You will need a lot of variety of these.
+Passive components such as resistors, capacitors, inductors, etc. You will need a lot of variety of these.
 But it is not possible to get them all.
 So you can get the max you can arrange and store.

-Why It’s Essential: Whether you’re working with any circuit in real, you need these devices.
-But it is not always possible to make the PCBA so better you keep some in hand.
+Why It’s Essential: Whether you’re working with any circuit in real life, you need these devices.
+But it is not always possible to make the PCBA better, so you keep some on hand.

 Popular Choices: